andresmunozit/node-js-application-development-lfw211/14_PROCESS_&_OPERATING_SYSTEM/process-&-operating-system.md

 write directly to `process.stderr` or `process.stdout`.
 That's why we add `\n` when writing to `process.sterr`. in our previous example.

-Let's update the example for using `console.error` instead of writing to the `process.stderr` stream and demonstrate that indeed `console.error` automaticaly adds a newline at the end, so the result will be the same:
+Let's update the example for using `console.error` instead of writing `process.stderr`, and demonstrate that indeed `console.error` automaticaly adds a newline at the end of the input string, so the result will be the same:
 ```js
 // 14_PROCESS_&_OPERATING_SYSTEM/examples/process-os-6.js
 'use strict'